MCCitiesNetwork/Instruments/README.md

 - **Server**: Paper 1.21+ (recommended) or Spigot 1.21+
 - **Java**: Java 21+
 - **Resource Pack**: Custom models require a resource pack with the `nexo` namespace

-## Installation

-1. Download the latest JAR from the releases page
-2. Place it in your server's `plugins` folder
-3. Restart your server
-4. Configure instruments in `plugins/Instruments/config.yml`
-5. (Optional) Install the resource pack for custom 3D models

 ## Configuration

 The plugin uses a modern configuration system with `item_model` support: